rails-sqlserver/AdventureWorks.Ruby/README.md

 # Welcome to Rails

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.
-This application is a direct rip off the of the ASP.NET article [_"Build a Data-Driven Enterprise Web Site in 5 Minutes"_](http://msdn.microsoft.com/da-dk/magazine/gg535665%28en-us%29.aspx)
+This application is a direct rip off the of the ASP.NET article [_"Build a Data-Driven Enterprise Web Site in 5 Minutes"_](http://msdn.microsoft.com/da-dk/magazine/gg535665%28en-us%29.aspx).
+This app is meant to serve as an example of how to connect to legacy SQL Server databases with the latest version of all the tools available.
+In this case [TinyTDS](https://github.com/rails-sqlserver/tiny_tds), the [ActiveRecord SQL Server Adapter](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter) and of course [Rails](http://rubyonrails.org/) itself!

 # Local Setup